 If you operate an ecommerce website, you’ll likely only have a few words to describe each of the products you sell.
 While, if you manage a business-to-business site, you’ll have all the room in the world to communicate with your visitors.
 Choosing the best length of copy depends on your target customer’s communication style, the demands of your website, how much educating about your products/services is required and the price of your product/service.

-It’s my F.A.C.E. copywriting formula found in my Step-by-Step Copywriting Course.
-F.A.C.E. stands for Familiarity, Audience, Cost and Education.
+It’s my F.A.C.E. copywriting formula found in my Copywriting Advantage: How to Communicate, Convince & Convert copywriting course F.A.C.E. stands for Familiarity, Audience, Cost and Education.
 When you understand these four things, you know how much copy is required.
 There is no one-size-fits-all answer.